Timiz0r/PaidySimpleRestaurantApi/README.md

   * An implementation of the driven port that uses SQLite
   * Mocks and/or simulators for unit testing

-### Regarding `menu::Item::cook_time`
-This is likely insufficient. `ordering::Order` is modeled as having a quantity.
-Multiples of an item don't necessarily scale linearly, so this model doesn't truly capture the idea of cooking time.

-Idea:
-* `cook_time` -> `base_cooking_time`
-* Add `additional_time`
-* Add `max_batch_size` to indicate how many of an item can be cooked at once

-Granted, this still doesn't account for multiple tables' orders being cooked at once.
-It also doesn't account for orders being queued in a busy restaurant.
-Likely, the estimated duration will be calculated by a future `order_queue` component that can use these values effectively.

-Additionally, since the client is driven by employees, we can allow them to input a custom estimated duration.

 ### `order::Order` doesn't use references
 This would have likely been obvious to someone experienced, but having references to `layout::Table` and `menu::Item` caused problems with lifetimes, as it ultimately creates circular references with `&mut self` calls to the repositories.